Bingo? Knitting? Senior pickleball? What do retirees do with all their free time?

 Spread good news

 Gaye worked as a journalist for many years.
-She specialized in education reporting and general news stories for publications like The Chicago American (bought by the Chicago Tribune) and the Seattle Post Intelligencer and later taught college journalism.
+She specialized in education reporting and general news stories for publications like the Chicago American (bought by the Chicago Tribune) and the Seattle Post-Intelligencer, and later taught college journalism.

 “I enjoyed the life of a reporter,” said Gaye.
 “I like finding out what’s going on.”